 To align text according to the bounding box of the actual glyphs instead of the font metrics, do the following:

-After applying these settings, you get exactly the same alignment as outlined text, while keeping the text live.
+After applying these settings, you get the same alignment as outlined text, while keeping the text live.

 Deleting unused type objects makes your artwork easier to print and reduces the file size.
 You can create empty type objects, for example, if you inadvertently click the Type tool in the artwork area and then choose another tool.